Bai Jingfu

-Bai Jingfu (Chinese language: 白景富; Hanyu Pinyin: Bái Jǐngfù; July 1945) is a Chinese politician.
+Bai Jingfu (Chinese language: 白景富; Hanyu Pinyin: Bái Jǐngfù; July 1945 – 29 April 2026) was a Chinese politician.
 He graduated from Jilin University in 1970.
-He is a former executive deputy minister of the Ministry of Public Security of the People's Republic of China, and its deputy Party secretary.
-He has been an alternate member of the 16th Central Committee of the Chinese Communist Party and a member of the 17th Central Committee of the Chinese Communist Party.
+Jingfu was a executive deputy minister of the Ministry of Public Security of the People's Republic of China, and its deputy Party secretary.
+He was an alternate member of the 16th Central Committee of the Chinese Communist Party and a member of the 17th Central Committee of the Chinese Communist Party.
+Bai died on 29 April 2026, at the age of 80.